-Load the 5 most recent FY2E 10.8 μm IR Temperature images from the Zhou Qu mudslide event and change the enhancement to System -> Inverse Gray shade.
-Change the range to enhance the colder clouds, create a color enhancement that has values from 190 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow, add a color bar to the image display window, and save the loop as an animated gif.
+Create a new local dataset for the mudslide files contained in $\langle local path \rangle$ /Data/Satellite/fy2e_ir_zhouqu.
+Load the five most recent FY2E 10.8 μm IR Temperature images from the Zhou Qu mudslide event.
+Change the range to enhance the colder clouds.
+Create a color enhancement that has values from 180 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow.
+Add a color bar to the image display window and save the loop as an animated gif.

-- 1. The following instructions are the solution to Problem 1 from above. - a.
+- 1. Create a local dataset for the mudslide event data and display the 10.8μm temperature data at full resolution. - a.
 In the ADDE Data Manager, select File -> New Local Dataset.
-To set up a dataset with the Infrared AREA files provided with this tutorial enter the following parameters: Dataset: ZQ_IR Image Type: FY2E IR satellite data Format: McIDAS AREA.
-Under Directory:, select the <local path>/Satellite/fy2e_ir_zhouqu.
+To set up a dataset with the Infrared AREA files provided with this tutorial enter the following parameters: Dataset: ZQ_IR; Image Type: FY2E IR satellite data; Format: McIDAS AREA.
+Under Directory:, select the <local path>/Data/Satellite/fy2e_ir_zhouqu.
 Close the ADDE Data Manager. - b.
 Select Edit -> Remove -> All Layers and Data Sources. - c.
-Return to the Data Explorer by clicking on the Solution button in the main toolbar. - d.
-From the Satellite -> Imagery chooser select <LOCAL-DATA> for Server:, select ZQ_IR for Dataset:, click Connect. - e.
+Return to the Data Explorer by clicking on the Solution in the Main Toolbar. - d.
+From the Satellite -> Imagery chooser select <LOCAL-DATA> for Server and ZQ_IR for Dataset.
+Click Connect. - e.
 Choose the FY2E IR satellite data Image Type and the 5 most recent times.
 Click Add Source to show the Field Selector. - f.
 Select 10.8 μm IR Surface/Cloud-top Temp -> Temperature. - g.
 Under Displays go to the Advanced tab.
-Move the magnification sliders to 1x1.
+Move the magnification sliders to 1 X 1.
 Click in the Region tab.
-Shift+left click in the map display to choose China as the selected display region.
+Shift+Left Click in the map display to choose China as the selected display region.
 Click Create Display. - 2.
-In the Legend, right-click on the FY2E IR satellite data's color table and select System -> Inverse Gray Scale. - 3.
-Right-click on the color table again and select Change Range...
+Right Click on the color table in the Legend and select Change Range....
 Edit the values to focus on the colder clouds.
-Change the range to 180 to 290 K and click OK. - 4.
-To create a color enhancement, right-click on the color table and select Edit Color Table.
+Change the range to 180 to 290 and click OK. - 3.
+To create a color enhancement, Right Click on the color table and select Edit Color Table.
 The inverse gray scale color table will be loaded in with the 180 to 290 K range.

-The editor uses "breakpoints" which are used for a number of things: showing the data value at a point along the color table and changing the colors (fill, interpolation or transparency) directly below the breakpoint by dragging the breakpoint and changing colors through a popup menu.
+The editor uses "breakpoints" which are used for a number of things: showing the data value at a point along the color table and changing the colors (fill, interpolation or transparency) directly below the breakpoint.
 Breakpoints are indicated along the top of the color legend bar with little triangles and a number.

 a.
-Create a new breakpoint at 273 K by right-clicking on or near the color table and selecting Add Breakpoint->At Data Point.
+Create a new breakpoint at 273 K by Right Clicking on or near the color table and selecting Add Breakpoint -> At Data Point.
 Enter in 273 and click OK.
 By default, this breakpoint will be active.
+The active breakpoint will have a yellow outline around the triangle above the color table.